Antonako1/atOS/SOURCE/LIBRARIES/ATRC/README.md

-# ATRC — A Static, Header only, Resource/Confifuration file library
+# ATRC — A Static, Header only, Resource/Configuration file library

-A "rewrite" of my old existing configuration file library.
+A smaller rewrite of my old existing configuration file library.
 Found at [GitHub](https://github.com/Antonako1/ATRC)

 The syntax is basically the same as in Microsoft .INI configuration files, but with some additional ease of life features.

 All syntax and features can be seen below

-File extension should be `.CNF`, does not really matter,
+File extension should be `.CNF`.
-    but keeping it as `.CNF` saves the parser from having to load the file into memory to check the `#!ATRC`.

 ```ini
 #!ATRC